What Is Castile Soap? Here’s Why You Need it in Your Home…

 When vinegar – an acid – is mixed with Castile soap – a base – they react together which causes the soap to un-saponify.
 Meaning the soap is reversed back to its original oil base, leaving you with nothing more than oil.

 Note: I have noticed that if I soak glassware in Castile soap, I am left with a thick film.
 To get rid of this film, I soak in a diluted vinegar rinse.
-Remember, Castile soap is not safe for dishwashers - so use it for hand washing dishes only!
+Remember, it is not safe for dishwashers – so use it for hand washing dishes only!

 How to use Castile soap for laundry: